simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/magnetic/magnetic_sensor_i2c.md

 ### Position sensor for FOC algorithm

-To use the ensor with the FOC algorithm implemented in this library, once when you have initialized `sensor.init()` you just need to link it to the BLDC motor by executing:
+To use the sensor with the FOC algorithm implemented in this library, once when you have initialized `sensor.init()` you just need to link it to the BLDC motor by executing:
 ```cpp
 motor.linkSensor(&sensor);
 ```